 When this is done, quite often the pages look extra busy due to clashing patterns and sometimes too many embellishments.
 Yet, when you use one patterned paper for scrapbooking a spread, it brings continuity to the two side-by-side pages.

 If you're using several photos for a spread as you plan your layout, then choose a scrapbook paper that is either solid or contains a small pattern.
 Otherwise, the paper will overwhelm the spread and the photos won't be appreciated as much.

-If you have only one or two photos to display on a page, then look for scrap book paper that has features on it that will help fill up the page.
+If you have only one or two photos to display on a page, then look for a scrapbook paper that has features on it that will help fill up the page.
 If that doesn't work, why not try and create your own matte paper background?

-For example, if you're scrapbooking a page of your little girl picking daisies out in the garden, but only have two photos of her, look for scrapbooking paper that contains a garden scene, a field of daisies, etc. Decide where to best place your photos so that they tie in with the pre-printed graphic.
+For example, if you're scrapbooking a page of your little girl picking daisies out in the garden but only have two photos of her, you can look for some scrapbooking paper that contains a garden scene, a field of daisies, etc. Decide where to best place your photos so that they tie in with the pre-printed graphic of your projects.

-Depending on your photos and what you want to draw attention to, consider using complimentary scrap book paper.
+Depending on your photos and what you want to draw attention to, consider using complementary scrapbook paper.

-For instance, you want to create a spread recapturing the fun your four children had opening their stockings on Christmas morning.
+For instance, you want to create a spread recapturing the fun your four children had while opening their stockings on Christmas day.
 Find patterned scrapbook paper that has the same holiday design, but comes in two different complimentary colors.
 Cut each paper in half, widthwise.
-Glue one half of one of the sheets at the top of the left side of the spread, and a half of the other sheet onto the bottom portion of the same page.
+Glue one-half of one of the sheets at the top of the left side of the spread, and a half of the other sheet onto the bottom portion of the same page.
 For the right side of the spread, change the order of the papers.

-Now each child has his or her own rectangle for you to showcase his photo, journal writing and any embellishments you choose to add.
+Now each child has his or her own rectangle for you to showcase his photo, journal writing, and any scrapbook embellishments ideas you choose to add.

 Try choosing scrapbook paper that will make your pictures pop.

-Let's say you have three photos of your little white poodle and she has a red ribbon in her fur.
-You could choose a cute dog themed paper such as paper with bones, paper with different pictures of dogs on it, or paper with the words "Woof!
+Let's say you have three photos of your little white poodle and she has a red ribbon on her fur.
+You could choose a cute dog-themed scrapbook paper such as paper with bones, paper with different pictures of dogs on it, or paper with the words "Woof!
 Woof!" scattered onto the page.
 However, you might want to consider using bright red paper and accessorize with white embellishments.
 The red paper will bring out the bow in each picture, which otherwise might just be overlooked.

 Another way of making layouts pop is to use contrasting colors.
-If you have photos that are filled with vibrant colors, then tone the page down by using scrapbooking paper that is neutral or soft, such as off-white, taupe, a light green or a faded blue.
-If you love the vibrant photo colors, then use black or dark brown as the background.
-This will really bring out the colors.
+If you have photos that are filled with vibrant colors, then tone the page down by using scrapbooking paper that is neutral or soft, such as off-white, taupe, light green, or a faded blue.
+If you love the vibrant photo colors, then use black or dark brown as the background as this will really bring out the colors.

 As you have probably already discovered, stores offer a wide variety of scrapbook paper.